azurecitadel/azurecitadel/content/network/privatelink/vnetintegration.md

 > NAT gateway's are useful if you ever need to have control over the outgoing IP address, notably for customer allowed lists.

-Check the HTTP gadget.
+Restart the web app, reload the Insepctor Gadget homepage and check the HTTP gadget.

 You should now see a different address, matching the public IP on the NAT gateway, proving that non-RFC1918 traffic is no going through the vNet.

 ```bash
 az network public-ip show --name nat-pip --query ipAddress